rafavilomar/microservices-java/docs/features/purchase_flow.md

 ### Create Shopping microservice

+This new microservice will be dedicated for all shopping services such as purchase, refund and cart; but for now only the purchase feature will be implemented.

 ### Purchase service

 Purchase service needs to call customer, product and points services.
 And also send the proper email notification to